cbulzoni/journal/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

 ---
 layout: post
-title: Three things I learned from The Ruby Koans
+title: Things I learned from The Ruby Koans
 ---

 Here are some things I learned from [The Ruby Koans](http://rubykoans.com/):